NishanthPrajith/carIdentificationApp/README.md

 With this new change in the fully connected layer architecture our accuracy increased 0.34%.
 Althought, this accuracy was not really that significant we figured out approach was going in the right direction.

 So, we doubled down and decided to train the model for 25 epochs and well got the following result.
+[Model Link](https://ccnymailcuny-my.sharepoint.com/:u:/g/personal/nprajit000_citymail_cuny_edu/EQZnwKKyPjBEh-HfUuzYNF0Bd2ns73jp4gBwsgWaXs0X2A?e=C6fSFf)

 ```
 71.23% : Image Size - 256